hazelcast/hazelcast/docs/design/sql/05-ddl.md

 ### 3.2 Description

 `DROP EXTERNAL TABLE` removes the table from the catalog.
-It removes just a reference to the external storage system, it does NOT delete any physical entity nor data.
+It removes just a reference to the external storage system, it does NOT delete any physical entity or data.

 ### 3.3 Parameters